PSGE – Español admin 08/10/2024

 Media Officer

-Bruno Pereira da Silva, is graduated in Polymer Engineering from the University of Minho, Specialization in Design and Manufacturing of Automotive Components by the Faculty of Engineering of the University of Porto, and attended Advanced Training, on the Project Management Course and the Advanced Management Programme, held at Porto Business School.
-Executive Programme in ESG Corporate and Non-Financial Reporting at ISEG, Executive Education in Economics and Management.
-PhD student in Waste Management and Treatment in the field of Circular Economy from the University of Minho.
+He holds a degree in Polymer Engineering from the University of Minho and a specialization in Design and Manufacturing of Automotive Components from the University of Porto.
+He has also completed advanced training in Project Management and the Advanced Management Programme at Porto Business School, as well as the Executive Programme in ESG Corporate and Non-Financial Reporting at ISEG – Executive Education in Economics and Management.

 Cátia Morais